MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 Select the tab corresponding to your host language of interest.

 ### [Python](#tab/tabid-python)
-A python host file is constructed as follows:
+A Python host program is constructed as follows:
 1. Import the `qsharp` module, which registers the module loader for Q# interoperability.
     This allows Q# namespaces to appear as Python modules, from which we can import Q# operations.